Azure/iotedge-lorawan-starterkit/Docs/devguide.md

 The code is organized into three sections:

-- **LoRaEngine** - a .NET Standard 2.1 solution with the following folders:
+- **LoRaEngine** - a .NET core 3.1 solution with the following folders:
   - **modules** - Azure IoT Edge modules.
   - **LoraKeysManagerFacade** - An Azure function handling device provisioning (e.g. LoRa network join, OTAA) with Azure IoT Hub as persistence layer.
   - **LoRaDevTools** - library for dev tools (git submodule)